Defining Climate-Smart Pathways Towards Tree Crop Yield Intensification

 Figure 1.
 (A) Representation of expected changes in low-C and high C land area conversion to oil palm production associated with three different development scenarios designed to match productive capacity with projected demand for Indonesia crude palm oil by 2035.
 (B) Magnitude of Global Warming Potential associated with each development scenario.

 The second intensification (INT) scenario assumes an upward shift in existing plantation productivity.
-Advances in yield per unit of existing lands—capable of closing the exploitable yield gap—are gained through adoption of best management practices gleaned from new agricultural research and development efforts over the course of the 17-year timeframe.
-Notably, no further increase in planted area is required under this scenario.
+Advances in yield per unit of existing lands—capable of closing the exploitable yield gap—are gained through adoption of best management practices gleaned from new agricultural research and development efforts over the course of the 17-year modelling timeframe.
+Most notably, no further increase in planted area is required under this scenario.
 In addition, a 60% decline in GWP is achieved compared to BAU.
 The study notes that the elimination of the exploitable yield gap requires plantations to collectively (and ambitiously) work to raise the national yield average from 18 to 30.6 t FFB/ha over the next two decades.

 An Opportunity to Expand the Approach